-Pilates has been found to be good for people with back pain in various scientific studies.
+And the good news for us is that Pilates has also been found to be a good activity for people with back pain in various scientific studies.

-For example one such study took 60 people with chronic lower back pain that were taking pain medication and put them on an injury rehabilitation program.
+For example, one study in Brazil put 60 people with chronic lower back pain that were taking pain medication on to an injury rehabilitation program.

-However they split them into two groups with only one of these groups having a pilates program added to their rehabilitation treatment
+However, they split them into two groups, with one of these groups having a pilates program added to the usual rehabilitation treatment

 But why is that?

-First and foremost it strengthens the deep-lying core muscles that support your spine.
+First and foremost, Pilates strengthens the deep-lying core muscles that support your spine.

 And this is great for reducing the load on both your upper and lower back.

-And by becoming aware of how to keep the spine correctly aligned as you move in a pilates class you can get into good habits that are carried through into how you move throughout the day.
+And by becoming aware of your posture as you move through the exercises in a pilates class, you can get into good habits that are carried through into how you move throughout the day.

-Finally by getting used to syncing your breathing in line with your movement your body can release tension and stay relaxed as you move.
+Finally, by getting used to syncing your breathing in line with your movement, your body gets into the habit of releasing tension and staying relaxed as you move.

-So overall pilates can be an awesome activity for reducing your back pain.
+So overall Pilates is an awesome activity for reducing your back pain.

-Because if you do it incorrectly it can be a nightmare!
+However, this is only true when it's done correctly, because if you do it with a bad technique it can be a nightmare!

-So while doing pilates can be great for your back, doing it wrong can you more harm than good.
+Practicing Pilates can be great for your back, however doing it with a poor technique can actually do you more harm than good.

 But why is that?

-The reason is that when pilates exercises are done with a poor technique they can put a massive strain on your lower back.
+The reason is that when Pilates exercises are done incorrectly they can put a massive strain on your lower back.

-Which can cause minor problems such as pain and discomfort and even more serious problems such as slipped discs.
+And this can cause minor problems such as pain and discomfort or even more serious problems such as slipped discs.

-And the key to this is to find a class with a good instructor.
+This is why it's key to find a class with a good instructor.

-However if you want to find the safest way to enjoy pilates as a beginner with lower back pain you can sign-up to a physiotherapist-led pilates class.
+And if you want the safest way to enjoy Pilates as a beginner with back pain you could even sign-up to a physiotherapist-led Pilates class.

-As the name suggests these are pilates classes run by qualified physiotherapists.
+As these are Pilates classes run by qualified physiotherapists.

-You will usually be given a one-on-one assessment before beginning which will go through your medical history so the physio can get a clear idea of what will help you.
+Where you'll be given a one-on-one assessment before beginning, which means going through your medical history so the physio can get a clear idea of what will help you.

-And also what might be harmful for you.
+And importantly what might be harmful for you.

 So you will be in the safest possible hands here with people that understand your problems in great detail